AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 Example: `add_contract p:P1234A ic:S1234567A dt:2023-01-01 e:2024-01-01 pr:1200.50`

-Note:  Contact's NRIC and Policy ID must be valid and must already exist in iCon
+Note:  Contact's NRIC and Policy ID must be valid and must already exist in iCon.

 ### Remove a contract : `remove_contract`